The following Corporation Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 Any reliefs that are available to the company should also be deducted as normal to arrive at the company’s estimated total tax liability.
 For general guidance on the calculation of a company’s corporation tax liability, please refer to the Taxable Total Profits (TTP) and Computation of corporation tax guidance notes.

-For those companies making a claim for the research and development expenditure credit (RDEC), the gross RDEC credit is included in
+For those companies making a claim for the research and development expenditure credit (RDEC), the gross RDEC credit

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.